SEE WHO’S EXHIBITING AT CONTEMPORARY ART FAIRS

 Kushag's work incorporates new media techniques created with photography and digital manipulation and experiments with upcycled scrap materials.
 Beyond the quirky visual impact, the work exudes thoughtfulness as well as spontaneity, it is playful and grounded to the thought that all things eventually return to earth or turn to dust, like sands of time.

 At Lafontaine Contemporary Arts (LC Arts) we are passionate about art and committed to offering great value, contemporary art in a relaxed and friendly environment.
 We provide professional advice and assistance at every stage of an acquisition – from the initial search for an artwork through to its framing, delivery and installation in your home.

 Jayne Leighton Herd is a professional artist and designer based in Berkshire.
-Her vibrant, colourful paintings are inspired by nature and the rich tapestry of life.
+She paints stunning, colourful abstract, landscape and seascape art.
 Working on a variety of supports, including plexiglass, metal and canvas, she creates contemporary, statement pieces.
 Jayne welcomes commissions for bespoke art for both residential and commercial projects.